fmakino/MicroED-Workflow-by-SerialEM-in-JEOL-CRYO-ARM/README.md

 ## Acknowledgements

-The workflow was refered from *230901-CRYOARM200_microED_マニュアル* by Naruhiko Adachi.
-That manual acknowledges contributions from Fumiaki Makino, Haruaki Yanagisawa, Takanori Nakane, Akihiro Kawamoto, and Yusuke Yamada.
+The workflow was refered from *CRYOARM200_microED_マニュアル* by Naruhiko Adachi.
+This workflow acknowledges contributions from Fumiaki Makino, Haruaki Yanagisawa, Takanori Nakane, Naruhiko Adachi, Akihiro Kawamoto, and Yusuke Yamada.

 ## References and code provenance

-This workflow was developed with reference to the following:
+These scripts were developed with reference to the following:
 - CRmov ver.
 1.1, 2019-03-02, M. Jason de la Cruz, MSKCC.
 - Takaba, K. et al., Journal of Structural Biology (2020).